Can the Rational License Key Server Administration and Reporting Tool report higher than actual license denials through the Denial Out-Of-Box report?

 INCREMENT f1 5

 INCREMENT f1 10

-3. For Rational products that use linger time while requesting a license, denial reports for token licenses may show triple the number of actual license denials.
-This limitation is applicable to some versions Rational ClearCase.
+- For Rational products that use linger time while they request a license, denial reports for token licenses might show triple the number of actual license denials.
+This limitation applies to some versions of Rational ClearCase.